Views expressed by the host on this program documented to be almost always right 99.7% of the time Rush Limbaugh with talent on the loan from God.

 They never talked about the impact of the existence of the wall.

-And I want to play this sound bite for you again from Obama.
+And I want to play this soundbite for you again from Obama.

-He was at the inaugural summit of the Washington Fellowship for Young African Leaders.
+Was at the inaugural summit of the Washington Fellowship for Young African Leaders.

 For those of you in Rio Linda, it means it was the first one of these things ever.

-So we have a bunch of uh young African leaders in Washington learning how to lead from Barack Hussein Obama.
+So we have a bunch of young African leaders in Washington learning how to lead from Barack Hussein Obama.

 And after his speech, one of the audience members had a question.

-When you spoke with the new leader, what would be the first two things you would want to discuss with the new president of the United States of Africa?
+Mr. President, if somehow Africa unified into a United States of Africa, excuse me, when you spoke with the new leader, what would be the first two things you would want to discuss with the new president of the United States of Africa?

 The thing that I would emphasize first and foremost is the issue of governance.

-Because I think people feel like who's the United States to tell us how to govern.
+Now, sometimes this is an issue that raises some sensitivities because I think people feel like, who's the United States to tell us how to govern?

-C. We have different systems, we have different traditions.
+We have different traditions.

-C. What may work for the United States may not work for us.
+What may work for the United States may not work for us.

 I understand all that.